 By the middle of the day, every plan has probably gone out the window.
 So I take five minutes to readjust and refocus.
 I spend another five minutes at the end of the day planning for tomorrow.

-I also take 30 minutes on Sundays to reflect on my past week, and what I learned—not what I achieved, what I failed at, and what I learned.
+I also take 30 minutes on Sundays to reflect on my past week—what I achieved, what I failed at, and what I learned.

-The truth is, as I look into the new year, I feel completely unprepared for the challenges my business will face as it scales and grows.
+The truth is, as I look into the new year, I don't have answers for all the challenges my business will face as it scales and grows.
 But I do know that if the challenges keep getting bigger and bigger, I'm progressing.
 When the barriers get bigger, you're presented the opportunity to learn, grown and adapt to overcome obstacles, so you can reach that next level of success.